cyfyifanchen/yifanchen.github.io/_posts/2016-05-23-the-future-of-mac-gaming.md

 At <a href="https://www.youtube.com/watch?v=_p8AsQhaVKI">WWDC 2015</a>, Apple announced that Metal is coming to El Captian.
 At the same time, Blizzard officially commented that Metal is already working internally on *World of Warcraft*.
 Furthermore, it will be released by the end of the year.
 On top of this, *Starcraft 2* and *Heros of the storm* are expected to follow shortly after.

 Metal, as a graphic API may not be able to revolutionize gaming on OSX.
-However, it cuts off the gap between Mac gaming and PC gaming.
+However, it cuts off the gap between Mac gaming and PC gaming significantly.
 Experiencing the same or better gaming experience on Mac just as on PC is not far anymore.

-Reference:

-Here is a pretty good article I found, it talks about graphic APIs in depth:
+Reference: Here is a pretty good article I found, it talks about graphic APIs in depth:
 <a href="http://www.insidemacgames.com/forum/index.php?showtopic=47801" target="_blnak">OS X Graphics API's: OpenGL vs Metal vs Vulkan</a>